 The village of Cenarth straddles the River Teifi and the two sides are joined by the impressive Cenarth Bridge.
 They built it in the 18th century to replace the original river crossing.

 The bridge is distinctive because of its unique hole design.
 The concept of the holes was part of a clever design by William Edwards and his son to reduce the weight of the span, whilst retaining the bridge’s strength.

-However, today they are also a popular climbing area for kids.
+However, today the holes of Cenarth Bridge are also a popular climbing area for kids.
 It’s also perfect for a photo opportunity, especially if you want to recreate the opening shot of a Bond film!

 Salmon at Cenarth Falls

 For nature enthusiasts, the best time to visit Cenarth Falls is in Autumn.
 This is when the salmon and sea trout leap their way up the River Teifi to spawn.
 It’s a spectacular natural phenomenon, that attracts visitors to Cenarth from all over the world.

 However, we were there in summer, which was a pleasant time to visit and not too busy.

 Of course, no trip to a new village is complete without a peek in the souvenir shops.
 Cenarth has a couple of gift shops, some cosy tearooms and two pubs.
 We headed for the White Hart Inn pub, where we sat in the courtyard outside.
 It’s a family-friendly pub, serving pub food and real ale.

 Alternatively, head down to the other side of the bridge and explore this riverside area.
 It’s a shallow section of the river, which is great for paddling or stone skimming!

 You’ll find some public toilets next to the church here.